es128/ssl-utils/README.md

 Same as `generateCertBuffer` except it returns file paths to the temp files for the key and cert instead of buffers.

+#### setExpiryDays(days)
+Sets how many days from now a generated certificate should expire.
+If not set, openssl's default or local settings will be used.

 ##### _Additional certificate generation methods_
 `createKeypair`, `createCertRequestConfig`, `createExtensionsFile`, `createCertRequest`, and `createCert` are used by the above methods in the generation process, but are also exported and